How to apply to Medical Lab Technology

 Follow prerequisite course sequence:

-The MLT Program Course Equivalence Chart lists courses that meet these requirements if taken at other WA ST Community and Technical Colleges.
+The MLT Program Course Equivalence Chart lists courses that meet these requirements if taken at other Washington state Community and Technical Colleges.
 MLT Faculty can evaluate transcripts for college courses not listed in the MLT Program Course Equivalency chart.

 - Apply to Shoreline Community College to receive a student ID & PIN number.